I'd Love to Change the World: Use in other media

 The song was featured in the films Crossing the Bridge, Apollo 11, Slums of Beverly Hills, Outside Providence, Fahrenheit 9/11, Tropic Thunder, The Last Supper, Our Brand Is Crisis, This Is Not Berlin and Minamata.

-The song was also used in the episodes "Robbed a Stoner Blind" of the NBC series My Name Is Earl, "The Break" of the CBC series Caught, "Six Feet" of the TBS series Wrecked, "The Protean (No. 36)" of the NBC series The Blacklist, "Returning Point" of the AMV series The Walking Dead: World Beyond and the episode "Panopticon" of the CBS series Person of Interest.
+The song was also used in the episodes "Robbed a Stoner Blind" of the NBC series My Name Is Earl, "The Break" of the CBC series Caught, "Six Feet" of the TBS series Wrecked, "The Protean (No. 36)" of the NBC series The Blacklist, "Returning Point" of the AMC series The Walking Dead: World Beyond and the episode "Panopticon" of the CBS series Person of Interest, and the Supernatural prequel The CW series The Winchesters "Pilot".

 In Greece, the song was used in commercials from 2009 until 2012 by telecommunications company Cosmote.

 The song was featured in season 3, episode 7 of the British TV series Britannia.

 The song was featured in the trailer for Death by Lightning, a 2025 American historical drama produced by Netflix.